How To Get To Phu Quoc Island

 Phu Quoc Ferry Operators:

 - SuperDong – Operating the fast ferry/hydrofoil service to Phu Quoc from either Rach Gia City or Ha Tien Town via its fleet of boats.
-The SuperDong Ferry mainly serves tourism industry.
+The SuperDong Ferry mainly serves the travel and tourism industry.

 - Thanh Thoi – Operates the slow ferry, which is a large cargo-style ferry mainly used to transport vehicles (cars, motorbikes, tour buses etc) and heavy machinery.
 The slow ferry is only available in Ha Tien Town and serves both the commercial and tourism sectors.
 Individual passengers are permitted to take this ferry.